Dvd-Znf/Matrix-Multiplication-Project/README.md

 ## Known issues:
 Add a struct with function pointers for command detection
 Bug in matrix multiplication
-Putting the int's in an array
+~~ Putting the int's in an array ~~
+Putting the new int array inside the structStack
-~~Bug when trying to detect "Illegal actions"~~
+~~ Bug when trying to detect "Illegal actions" ~~
 ## To be added:
 Verbose mode/switch
 Colorfull warning messages